Lightroom has become more and more powerful with every version released. You can check out our complete guide to Adobe Lightroom here.

-A couple weeks back, SLR Lounge sent over their Lightroom 4 Presets for me to review and below are my thoughts.
+A couple weeks back, SLR Lounge sent over their Lightroom 4 Presets for me to review.
+Below are my thoughts.

 Would you rather take a photo, than sit behind a computer and edit one?